dolphindb/api-java/README.md

 }
 ```

-* Both parameters are in the java client
+* Both parameters are to be generated by the java client
 ```
 import java.util.List;
 import java.util.ArrayList;